xcart/xcart-docs/_pages/kb_en/modules/royal_mail_service.md

      The green Create PM Shipment button is changed to red Cancel RM Shipment one, the later becomes unavailable after the order manifest is sent to Royal Mail.
    * Print label and/or international document if applicable by clicking the buttons of the same name at the top of the page:
      ![print-label.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/print-label.png)

+     {% note warning %}
+     Please note that the “ImageMagick” library is required for proper resizing of shipping labels while printing.
+In case the “ImageMagick” library is installed the label will be available for printing by clicking the **Packing Slip** button at the top of the page.
+     Make sure the "ImageMagick" library is installed on the server hosting your X-Cart store for you.
+     {% endnote %}

-     A shipping label and international document should then be affixed to a shipping conainer specifing its content:
+     A shipping label and international document should then be affixed to a shipping container specifing its content:
      ![shipping-label.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/shipping-label.png)